Why caring about our gut microbiome can revolutionize the future of our health

 How can we make sure that our guts are in the best possible condition as possible?

-If we have certain pathogens we must seek professional health of a functional medical doctor.
+If we have certain pathogens we must seek professional health of a functional medicine doctor.

 If you have a basic gut and have been on a Western diet with no signs of beneficial bacteria it may be time to take these steps to help rebuild.